My photography has its origins in the south west of Ireland, in beautiful Kerry

 My interest is primarily in landscape photography in black and white, supplemented by colour photography where the colour helps to tell the story.

 Black and white reduce to the essential.
 I have chosen the same principle for the technique I work with.
-So I shoot with a Leica M11 Monochrom, a Leica M11-P, a Leica S3 middle format camera, and a Leica Q2 Monochrom with a tripod and Leica lenses - probably the best on the market.
+So I shoot with a Leica M11 Monochrom, a Leica M11-P, a Leica S3 medium format camera, and a Leica Q2 Monochrom with a tripod and Leica lenses - probably the best on the market.

 Do you take better pictures with this technology?
 Probably not!
 But it encourages and demands focus, concentration and discipline.

-If you are coming to Ireland, we look forward to seeing you at our beautiful dan's gallery in Kerry, in the little town of Caherciveen where you can see a selection of my pictures and the stunning oil paintings by Ute Roeseler.
+If you are coming to Ireland, we look forward to seeing you at our beautiful dan's gallery in Kerry, in the small town of Caherciveen where you can see a selection of my pictures and the stunning oil paintings by Ute Roeseler.